On K-stability of Calabi-Yau fibrations: Introduction

-\section{Acknowledgements}
+In Appendix \ref{appendices}, we discuss the fundamental results on log-twisted K-stability.
+In Subsection \ref{sec-logtwisteddelta}, we show Theorem \ref{bhjz}, which is the key ingredient to show Theorem \ref{dd}.
+We consider log-twisted Ding stability to deduce this theorem.
+We remark that we cannot apply the main result of \cite{LX} directly in the proof of Theorem \ref{dd} since we have to treat when the twist term $T$ is not nef.
+On the other hand, in Subsection \ref{sec-stp1}, we deal with the case when $(X,B,T,L)$ is log-twisted Fano and $T$ is semiample and discuss its K-stability.
+This is one of the main ingredients to show Theorem \ref{ff}.

+\subsection{Acknowledgements}

 The author is grateful to his research advisor Professor Yuji Odaka for a lot of suggestive advices and productive discussions.
-The author would like to thank him and Doctor Keita Goto for careful reading my draft.
+The author would like to thank Odaka and Doctor Keita Goto for careful reading his draft.
+He is grateful to Doctor Aline Zanardini for pointing out typos in an earlier version.
 The author is also grateful to Professor Yoshinori Hashimoto for giving him a lecture on the paper \cite{Z}.
-The author would like to thank Doctor Eiji Inoue for fruitful discussions and letting him know Fact \ref{pp} in the smooth case in \cite{BJ2}.
-Discussions with them led the author to improve Theorem \ref{dd}.
-The author is grateful to Professor Kenta Hashizume for productive discussions and letting the author know his great paper \cite{Has}, which led the author to improve the proof of Proposition \ref{model}.
+The author would like to thank Professor Kenta Hashizume and Doctor Eiji Inoue for fruitful discussions and helpful advices.
+This work is a part of his master thesis and partially supported by JSPS KAKENHI 22J20059 (Grant-in-Aid for JSPS Fellows DC1).